“There’s an app for that”

 Do you need to send out marketing emails?
 Do you have a list of contacts you’d like to segment and analyze?
 Mailchimp lets you do all these things.
 It’s a marketing automation platform and email marketing service.

 Mailchimp’s big draw is that it is completely free up to 2000 contacts.
-So it’s great if you’re a bootstrapped startup that might not have the capital to invest in an email marketing too just yet.
+So it’s great if you’re a bootstrapped startup that might not have the capital to invest in email marketing just yet.

 If you need a quick, streamlined way to undertake customer research, send out surveys, or do product reviews you can use Typeform.
-The no code platform lets you make forms and surveys to send out to customers, clients, or just the general public.
+The no-code platform lets you make forms and surveys to send out to customers, clients, or just the general public.